MichalBurda4/MichalBurda4/README.md

 - 🎮 Member of *AGH Code Industry*.
 - 📖 I am currently learning programming in C#.
 - 👨‍🏫 I work as a *Math tutor*.
-- 💬 If you have any questions, *just ask me*.a
+- 💬 If you have any questions, *just ask me*.

 ## Connect with me: 📞